envoyproxy/envoy-perf/README.md

 ## Subdirectories

-1. [cloudperf/](cloudperf/README.md) contains what appears to be an attempt an attempt at measuring performance in a realistic multi-machine scenario.
+1. [cloudperf/](cloudperf/README.md) contains what appears to be an attempt at measuring performance in a realistic multi-machine scenario.
 However, the insructions don't work, and it hasn't been touched in a year (other than moving the files).
 2. [siege/](siege/README.md) contains an initial attempt at a simple test to run